-The Town contains approximately 450 - 500 housing units including single family homes, rowhouses, duplexes, and apartments and dormitories within multi-unit buildings.
+The Town contains approximately 450 housing units, including single-family homes, rowhouses, duplexes, and apartments and dormitories within multi-unit buildings.
 The number of in-town units has decreased in the past three to five years, while the overall cost of in-town housing has increased significantly.

 It is estimated that the number of all types of in-town housing units declined from 2015 to 2023.
-Over that period, the portion of housing units that were stand-alone single-family or townhomes/row houses increased by 20 percentage points (from 52.7 percent to 72 .9 percent of all units).
-Conversely, the portion of apartments decreased by 18 percentage points (from 44.2 percent of all units in 2015 to only 26 percent in 2023).
+Over that period, the portion of housing units that were stand-alone single-family or townhomes/row houses increased by 20 percentage points (from 52.7 percent to 72.9 percent of all units).
+Conversely, apartments decreased by 18 percentage points (from 44.2 percent of all units in 2015 to only 26 percent in 2023).